Published::draft

 I'm also subscribed to a few "normal" newsletters

-When I encounter something that I think would be worth my attention - I add it to Instapaper
+When I encounter something that I think would be worth my attention - I save it to Readwise Reader

 The first problem of reading things on the internet is that there are too many things out there one is tempted to read.